rinja-rs/rinja/book/src/configuration.md

 To be noted, if one of the trimmed characters is a newline, then the only character remaining will be a newline.

-If you want this to be the default behaviour, you can set `whitespace` to `"minimize"`.
+If you want this to be the default behavior, you can set `whitespace` to `"minimize"`.

 To be noted: you can also configure `whitespace` directly into the `template`